Why Being Broke is the Perfect Time to Start Budgeting

 Minimalist office desk with a calculator, budget planning documents, and colorful pens.

-Zero‑Based Budgeting: Every Dollar Has a Job
+Zero-Based Budgeting: Assigning a Purpose to Every Dollar

 CategoryAmount